 What are Home Health Services?

-Home Health Services are Medicaid State Plan services that are provided on a part-time and intermittent basis to Medicaid consumers of any age.
+Home Health Services are Medicaid State Plan services provided on a part-time and intermittent basis to Medicaid consumers of any age.
 Home health services include home health nursing, home health aide, and skilled therapies (physical therapy, occupational therapy, and speech-language pathology).
 The only provider of home health services is a Medicare Certified Home Health Agency (MCRHHA).

 The medical necessity for home health services must be certified by the consumer's qualifying treating physician.
 A face-to face encounter with the consumer and the physician, advanced practice nurse in collaboration with the physician, or a physician assistant under the supervision of the physician is required for certification of medical necessity.
 A face-to-face encounter must be conducted within the 90 days prior to the home health care start-of-care date, or within 30 days following the start-of-care date, inclusive of the start-of-care date.